top of page

 The AALA Mentoring Program Committee may extend this date in its discretion.

-The AALA Mentoring Program Committee in each State and Territory will review all applications and allocate mentees to a mentor.
-The allocations will be notified by the AALA Mentoring Program Committee by no later than Friday, 17 May 2024.
-An event will be held in each State and Territory in May 2024 to officially launch the 2024 AALA Mentoring Program.
+An event will be held in each State and Territory in July-August to officially launch the 2025 AALA Mentoring Program.
 This will give mentees a chance to meet and chat with their mentors.
 Further information will be provided about the launch in due course.

 Allocations